 In 1996 the company grounds in Zellingen were sold and construction of a new administration building and new factory shops began in Aschbach.
 The move to Aschbach was completed by the end of the year.

 In 1997, Concorde presented the first integrated motorhome.
 1999 saw the introduction of a new model generation named Concept and CHARISMA as alcove models based on the new Iveco Daily.

-In the same year, Helmut Reimann retired from the day-to-day running of the business.
+In the same year, Helmut Reimann retired from the daily business.
 He had achieved his goal of making Concorde the most important German premium manufacturer of motorhomes.

 In 2002, the C1 based on the Iveco Eurocargo chassis was added to the product range.
 As a Germany-wide premiere and innovation, Concorde introduced the Liner models with their specially designed dashboard.

 In 2003, Dr. Kühne joined the company and, with this investment, set a milestone which also made a decisive contribution to the company's present success.